muhammadmueenarif/Ecommerce-Store-with-React-JS/readme.txt

 Lec 16.
 Props.
 props is used to convey data in form of number string function object. we can use props with combination with other props also or alone.

+Lec 17.
+Use Effect.
+it can be called many times in react. can be used when value of use state is changed. first import use Effect hook at the top of file.